Yash-Varia/Yash-Varia/README.md

-Hello, Myself Yash Varia.
+My name is Yash Varia.

 I'm primarily interested in Game Development and programming.
 Along with Game development, I am proficient in 3d modeling, Animations and Design.

-Currently persuing job as a Unity Game Developer.
+I am persuing job as a Unity Game Developer.
 Currently Worked on several Personal Game projects.

 Acadamic Details:-